Slicer/Slicer/Docs/user_guide/getting_started.md

 #### Process data

 3D Slicer is built on a modular architecture.
 Choose a module to process or analyze your data.
-Most important modules are the followings (complete list is available in [Modules](modules/index) section):
+Most important modules are the following (complete list is available in [Modules](modules/index) section):

 - [Welcome](modules/welcome.md): The default module when 3D Slicer is started.
 The panel features options for loading data and customizing 3D Slicer.
 Below those options are drop-down boxes that contain essential information for using 3D Slicer.
 - [Data](modules/data): acts as a central data-organizing hub.
 Lists all data currently in the scene and allows basic operations such as search, rename, delete and move.
-- [DICOM](modules/dicom): Import and export DICOM objects, such as images, segmentations, strucutre sets, radiation therapy objects, etc.
+- [DICOM](modules/dicom): Import and export DICOM objects, such as images, segmentations, structure sets, radiation therapy objects, etc.
 - [Volumes](modules/volumes): Used for changing the appearance of various volume types.
 - [Volume Rendering](modules/volumerendering): Provides interactive visualization of 3D image data.
 - [Segmentations](modules/segmentations): Edit display properties and import/export segmentations.